Food prices could jump to over 10% as inflation continues

 Also, wages have risen as the nation has emerged from the pandemic.
 “Nearly all employers including farmers are paying more for labor,” he said.

 From the dinner table to the dining table, Nick Nucchi of ‘Nucci’s Italian’ in Webster said he’s had to hike up menu prices.
-“I had to increase them by a good 10 percent.
-10 percent to 15 percent,” he said
+“I had to increase them by a good 10%.
+10% to 15%,” he said

 Customers haven’t complained yet, and Nucci said if inflation fixes itself, he’ll bring prices back to normal.
 It all depends on where they get their food, beer, and liquor from.